For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Android:

-- Physical device: Rooted Android phone (Pixel, OnePlus recommended)
+- Physical device: Rooted Android phone (Pixel preferred for AOSP-clean Magisk/KernelSU support)

 iOS:

-- Simulator: Xcode Simulator (limited - no hardware features)
+- Simulator: Xcode Simulator (limited - no Secure Enclave, no Keychain semantics, no jailbreak-detection surface)

-- OS version: Test on current and previous iOS versions
+- OS version: Test on current and previous iOS versions; arm64e (A12+) devices required to exercise PAC-aware code paths

 Legal & Ethical Considerations